Edyta Górniak

-Edyta Anna Górniak ([ɛˈdɨta ˈɡurɲak]; born 14 November 1972) is a Polish pop singer with a career spanning 3 decades.
-Górniak started as a musical theatre actress in 1990.
-She performed in the most popular musical in Polish history, the Tony Award-nominated Metro.
-Some of its shows took place on Broadway.
+Edyta Anna Górniak ([ɛˈdɨta ˈɡurɲak]; born 14 November 1972) is a Polish pop singer.
+She started her career as a musical theatre actress in 1990, and performed in the Tony Award-nominated Metro, the most successful Polish musical of all time, which was also shown on Broadway.
 Górniak was Poland's first representative in the Eurovision Song Contest in 1994 with the song "To nie ja".
-She placed second which still remains the country's best result at the competition.
+She finished as a runner-up which still remains the country's best result at the competition.
 This started her decades-long career as a pop singer in her native country and internationally.
+Górniak is also known for her 1997 single "One and One", which charted on the European Radio Top 50.
 She is the recipient of the Bronze Medal for Merit to Culture – Gloria Artis for her contributions to the arts.